samhh/bukubrow-host/README.md

     bukubrow [FLAGS] [OPTIONS]

 FLAGS:
     -h, --help                 Prints help information
-        --install-brave       Install the native messaging host for Brave --install-chrome      Install the native messaging host for Chrome --install-chromium    Install the native messaging host for Chromium --install-edge        Install the native messaging host for Edge --install-firefox     Install the native messaging host for Firefox --install-vivaldi     Install the native messaging host for Vivaldi -l, --list                Print all bookmarks in a list to stdout -V, --version             Prints version information
+        --install-brave        Install the native messaging host for Brave --install-chrome       Install the native messaging host for Chrome --install-chromium     Install the native messaging host for Chromium --install-edge         Install the native messaging host for Edge --install-firefox      Install the native messaging host for Firefox --install-librewolf    Install the native messaging host for LibreWolf --install-vivaldi      Install the native messaging host for Vivaldi -l, --list                 Print all bookmarks in a list to stdout -V, --version              Prints version information

 OPTIONS:
         --install-dir <DIR>    Specify a custom manifest installation directory